SebDominguez/42-HODL/README.md

 ![Place the top part of the jig](./img/4.png)

-Now position the punch inside the punch hole after double checking that you have orientation correct.
+Now position the punch inside the punch hole after double checking that you have the correct orientation.

 ![Place the punch inside the punch hole](./img/5.png)

-Now give it a gentle kiss with your thumb detector (no need to go full force strong guy, if you wrape the washer it's signe that you are doing it wrong)
+Now give it a gentle kiss with your thumb detector (no need to go full force strong guy, if you warp the washer it's  a sign that you are doing it wrong)

 ![Check the disaster](./img/6.png)

 See how easy it is?

-Let's continiue
+Let's continue

 ![Punch the hole word](./img/7.png)

 Nice!
-Now repeate this 23 times...
+Now repeat this 23 times...

-When you are donzo just bolt the washers togethers
+When you are donzo just bolt the washers together with the Allan key and the wrench

 ![Bolt the nuts together](./img/8.png)